pat8901/stock-price-prediction/README.rst

-Uses machine learning to predict future stock prices based on historical data
+Uses machine learning to predict future stock prices based on historical data.
+The goal of this program is to be used for long term price prediction.
+Real time data is not considered in this program.

 * Free software: MIT license